-Friday Favs – Proceed with Caution does a Carrot Cake Comparison
+Friday Faves – Proceed with Caution does a Carrot Cake Comparison

 TGIF everyone!
 I am so glad the weekend has arrived.
 This was a rough work week for me and I’m looking forward to some resting and relaxation this weekend.
 But before we can get excited about this weekend, let’s talk about this week’s featured blogger on Friday Favs.
 Stefany from Proceed with Caution has put together an awesome comparison post for you guys.
 I “met” Stefany online a few years ago.
 Probably before either of us had ever thought about starting a food blog.
 She posts a lot of clean eating recipes and makes cupcakes to honor the cast of Glee when it’s in season – how fun is that?!?